Marketing Intermediate Updated 2026-03-22

 It ranges from simple (using someone’s first name in an email) to sophisticated (showing different homepage content based on industry, browsing history, and lifecycle stage).
 The goal is the same: make every customer feel like the message was written for them.

 McKinsey research shows 71% of consumers expect personalized interactions, and 76% get frustrated when they don’t receive them.
 Companies that excel at personalization generate 40% more revenue from those activities than average performers.
-Personalization isn’t optional anymore — it’s table stakes.
+Personalization isn’t optional anymore.
+It’s table stakes.

 Why Does Personalization Matter?